humberto-jr/catalyst/modules/README.md

 **timer.h**: Defines the array-like type `timer<N>` to measure and store up to `N` elapsed time values between each consecutive calls of the member functions `timer::start()` and `timer::stop()`.
 In addition, it provides various helper member functions.

-**lib.h**: Defines the `lib` type for loading shared libraries (*.so) at runtime.
+**lib.h**: Defines the `lib` type for loading shared libraries (`*.so`) at runtime.
 Once instantiated, function pointers of type `T`, pointing to symbols from those libraries, can be retrieved using the `lib::find_symbol<T>()` member function.

 **pes.h**: Provides the `pes` namespace and the `pes::frontend` type, which serves as a C++ abstraction over the user-defined potential energy surface (PES) routine.
-The user must implement the `void pes_startup()`, `f64 pes_value(f64 x[])`, and `void pes_shutdown()` functions, using whichever programming language is most convenient, and build them as a shared library, *.so.
+The user must implement the `void pes_startup()`, `f64 pes_value(f64 x[])`, and `void pes_shutdown()` functions, using whichever programming language is most convenient, and build them as a shared library, `*.so`.
 Then, the filename of the library can be used to instantiate an object of type `pes::frontend`.
 For a given set of internuclear distances in atomic units (Bohr), say `x`, the PES value must be returned also in atomic units (Hartree).
-The module provides various helper member functions to manipulate the PES.
+The `pes::frontend` provides various helper member functions to manipulate the PES.
 Since PESs are traditionally implemented using the Fortran programming language, a [Fortran 90 wrapper](../templates/pes_wrapper.f90) for the used-defined routine is provided in the `catalyst/templates` directory.

 **fgh.h**: Provides the `fgh` namespace, various helper functions and types, and the main function `fgh::matrix()` to build single and multichannel matrix representations of the [Fourier grid Hamiltonian](https://doi.org/10.1063/1.456888) (FGH) method.